3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 #### october 9th
 Note to future self and developers : when loading huge data into a string inside a for loop, please use stringBuilder or stringBuffer.
 I was copying the same string literally millions of times with megabytes worth of data.
 #### october 10th
-Finished setting up the basic renderer.
+Finished setting up the basic model.renderer.
 Drawing 55 triangles took 7 seconds, seems kind of slow but won't know until we load actual model.
 #### october 11th
 Another one in the "typos that cost me hours" section